Priority Sites & Projects

 Objective(s): Stabilize structure, community engagement in revisioning and reuse, market site for future redevelopment.

 Completed to-date: Structural assessment, report, repair recommendations, and cost estimations.
 Execution of supplemental structural engineering service agreement and creation of detailed technical specifications and drawings.
 Selection of contractor for stabilization work.
+Community Development Administration review of stabilization contract.
+Structural repair.

 Sara Lou Café: 4067 Saint Louis Avenue